 A. D. Urshan was the prototypical Oneness pioneer.
 His hunger for more of God led him from mainstream Christianity through the Holiness Movement, on to Pentecostalism and finally to his home in Oneness Pentecostalism.
 A. D. Urshan was not content to experience the blessings of God just for himself.
 He carried the message of Bible salvation across North America and around the world.
 His missionary zeal reflected the passionate concern for early Pentecostals to carry the whole gospel to the whole world.

 N. A. Urshan took the legacy of his father, A. D. Urshan, and built upon it.
 In the middle part of this century he crisscrossed America preaching in camp meetings that were critical in the expansion of Oneness Pentecostalism.
 In addition to pastoring one of the most influential churches in the movement, Nathaniel Urshan was the pioneer speaker for Harvestime, the radio voice of the largest Oneness organization, the United Pentecostal Church International.
 N. A. Urshan was the general superintendent of the United Pentecostal Church International for more than two decades.

 Graduate School Development

 As with any significant endeavor, men and women of vision are required to bring ideas to fruitful conclusion.
-The story of the Urshan Graduate School of Theology includes the leadership of Timothy Dugas, then pastor of Florissant Valley Apostolic Church (now The Sanctuary) in Missouri, Arless Glass, superintendent of the UPCI Division of Education, and Jesse Williams, former UPCI assistant general superintendent.
+The story of the Urshan Graduate School of Theology includes the leadership of Timothy Dugas, then pastor of Florissant Valley Apostolic Church (now The Sanctuary) in Missouri, Arless Glass, then superintendent of the UPCI Division of Education, and Jesse Williams, then UPCI assistant general superintendent.
 These men played significant roles as the graduate school moved towards becoming a reality.
 Timothy Dugas formed an ad hoc committee to study the feasibility of the graduate school.
 Between April 1998 and the October 1988 meeting of the General Board, the ad hoc committee developed a proposal for the General Board of the United Pentecostal Church International.